Meet Our Preceptors

 Ben Boyd, PharmD, is a 2008 graduate of the Samford University McWhorter School of Pharmacy.
 He then completed his post-graduate year one pharmacy practice residency here at Sacred Heart Hospital in Pensacola.
 After completing his residency, he had the opportunity to remain on staff, working in various clinical areas, including critical care, oncology, med/surg and general staffing.
 He now serves as a clinical staff pharmacist primarily in peri-operative services.

 Shane V. Chordas, PharmD, BCPS

 Shane Chordas, PharmD, BCPS is a graduate of the University of Florida College of Pharmacy.
 He completed his post graduate year one pharmacy practice residency at West Florida Hospital in Pensacola, FL.
 Following his residency year, he focused on building the antimicrobial stewardship program and precepting students/residents.
-He is a member of the Society of Infectious Diseases Pharmacists and holds an Advanced Making a Difference in Infectious Diseases (MAD-ID) Antimicrobial Stewardship certificate.
-Shane is currently serving as the regional clinical pharmacy manager and pharmacy residency program director.
+He is a member of American Society of Health-System Pharmacists, Florida Society of Health System Pharmacists, the Society of Infectious Diseases Pharmacists and holds an Advanced Making a Difference in Infectious Diseases (MAD-ID) Antimicrobial Stewardship certificate.
+Shane is currently serving as the regional clinical pharmacy manager.

 Meghan Lenn, PharmD